Developer Guide

 - A

-class is added under themodel/patient
+KeywordPredicateclass is added under themodel/patientpackage. -

-class is modified to keep a KeywordPredicate object as a field. -
+FindCommandclass is modified to keep a KeywordPredicate object as a field. -

-class is modified to parser both patients’ names and nric numbers.
+FindCommandParserclass is modified to parser both patients’ names and nric numbers.

 Given below is a usage scenario of this feature using both name and Nric as inputs.

 Step 1.
-The user executes add n/Alex Yeoh ic/S0000001A p/87438807 e/alexyeoh@example.com a/Blk 30 Geylang Street 29, #06-40 mr/www.sample.com/01
+The user executes add n/Alex Yeoh ic/S0000001A p/87438807 e/alexyeoh@example.com a/Blk 30 Geylang Street 29, #06-40 mr/www.sample.com/01 to add a patient named Alex Yeho and with a Nric number “S0000001A”.

 Step 2.
-The user executes add n/Bernice Yu ic/S0000002A p/99272758 e/berniceyu@example.com a/Blk 30 Lorong 3 Serangoon Gardens, #07-18 mr/www.sample.com/02
+The user executes add n/Bernice Yu ic/S0000002A p/99272758 e/berniceyu@example.com a/Blk 30 Lorong 3 Serangoon Gardens, #07-18 mr/www.sample.com/02 to add a patient named Bernice Yu and with a Nric number “S0000002A”.

-command to find a patient with the name “Yeoh”.
+Step 3.
+The user executes find Yeoh command to find a patient with the name “Yeoh”.

-command to find a patient with the Nric number “S0000001A”.
+Step 4.
+The user executes find S0000001A command to find a patient with the Nric number “S0000001A”.

-command to find 2 patients: one with the name “Alex” and one with the Nric number “A0000002S”.
+Step 5.
+The user executes find Alex S0000002A command to find 2 patients: one with the name “Alex” and one with the Nric number “A0000002S”.

-command to view the full list of patients.
+Step 6.
+The user executes list command to view the full list of patients.

-The sequence diagram below illustrates the interaction between Logic and Model components when the user executes find Alex S0000002A
+The sequence diagram below illustrates the interaction between Logic and Model components when the user executes find Alex S0000002A command as in Step 5.

 Note on sequence diagram: